AzarRza/smart-buffet-monitoring-system/README.md

 The model is a convolutional neural network trained with TensorFlow and Keras.
 It takes overhead images from the webcam and classifies them into one of four tray states: Full, Medium, Low, or Empty.

 Each frame goes through contrast enhancement, edge detection, and contour analysis to locate the tray before the image is passed to the model.
 If the confidence score is below 70%, the frame is skipped.
-A secondary OpenCV check runs when the model returns Empty — if objects are still visible inside the tray region, the result is changed to Low to avoid a false empty alert.
+A secondary OpenCV check runs when the model returns Empty, if objects are still visible inside the tray region, the result is changed to Low to avoid a false empty alert.
 The final state is only sent to Node-RED once 5 frames in a row agree on the same result.

 The model was trained on around 800 images with an input size of 224x224 pixels.